Freddie Jenkins

-Freddie Jenkins (October 10, 1906 – 1978) was an American jazz trumpeter.
+Freddie Jenkins (October 10, 1906 – July 12, 1978) was an American jazz trumpeter.

 Life and works

-He was born in New York City, United States.
+Freddie Jenkins was born in New York City, United States on October 10, 1906.
 Jenkins played in the Jenkins Orphanage Band when young, and attended Wilberforce University.
-Following this he played with Edgar Hayes and Horace Henderson (1924–1928), before taking a position in Duke Ellington's Orchestra in 1928.
+At Wilberforce he played with Edgar Hayes and Horace Henderson (1924–1928) as a member of the Collegians band.
+Following graduation, he took a position in Duke Ellington's Orchestra in 1928.
 As a member, he soloed in the 1930 film, Check and Double Check, during a performance of the song "Old Man Blues".
 He remained with the Ellington Orchestra until 1935, when lung problems forced him to quit.